Virginia Tech® home

 What if the job is in a non-suit-wearing work environment:

-Even if you would or could wear jeans on the job, or the work environment is outdoors and a very non-suit environment, wearing a suit to the interview shows you take the interview seriously as a professional meeting.
+Even if you would or could wear jeans on the job, or the work environment is outdoors, or is a very non-suit environment, wearing a suit to the interview shows you take the interview seriously as a professional meeting.
 Dressing well is a compliment to the people with whom you meet.
 If you think the industry in which you're interviewing would frown on a suit, or the interview will involve going to a work site where a suit would be inappropriate, look for advice through professional organizations, your professors who have been employed in that industry, and/or by asking the employer directly and politely.
-One alternative is to wear pressed pants (like khakis) and a dark jacket; less formal than a suit, but still business-appropriate for both men and women.
+One alternative is to wear pressed pants (like khakis) and a dark jacket; less formal than a suit, but still business-appropriate for every person.

 Conservative colors / fabric:

-Navy, dark gray (and black for women) — are safe.
+Dark blues, navy, and dark gray shades are safe.
+For women's attire, black is appropriate; for men's attire, black has traditionally been considered too formal for business.
+(If you already have a nice black suit in men's attire, that's fine; this may be a topic to research as you move up your career ladder.)
 Other color trends may come and go; avoid the extremes.
 Solids or very subtle weave patterns or plaids (the type that look solid across a room) are safest.
 Wool, wool blends, or other good quality natural and synthetic fibers, are generally the best fabrics in all seasons.
 Avoid lower quality acetate / rayon blends.

 Cost / quality: